JvictorVentura/old-reddit-image-comment-fix/README.md

 # old-reddit-image-comment-fix
-In the old reddit comments displaying images only show the text ```"<image>"``` linking to the image.
-This simple extension aims to fix that.
+the old Reddit website do not display images on the comment section, only link them.
+With this script i aim to fix that.